Blade Templates

 Aliasing Components

 If your Blade components are stored in a sub-directory, you may wish to alias them for easier access.
-For example, imagine a Blade component that is stored at resources/views/components/alert.blade.php
+For example, imagine a Blade component that is stored at resources/views/components/alert.blade.php.
+You may use the component method to alias the component from components.alert to alert.
+Typically, this should be done in the boot method of your AppServiceProvider:

 use Illuminate\Support\Facades\Blade;